ComplexityVE/SugarEvax/reports/draft_final_report.md

 | ---- | ---- |
 | *Graph of population with evolution and with and without tax over time.
 Population without tax oscillates around 400 agents.
 Population with tax climbs to 1500 agents in 100 time steps.* | *Bäck, Vermeulen, and Eiben([1](#Bibliography))'s graph of population over time with evolution and with and without taxation.
 Population without tax oscillates then stabilizes to 500.
 Population with tax and evolution climbs to approximately 2250 agents in 200 time steps.* |

+Figure 5 shows the qualitative similarity between the population that is evolving and is taxed of our model (Figure 5a) and of the paper's (Figure 5b).
+While our population does not go quite as high as the papers (a difference of 750 agents), the overall behavior is quite similar.
+As shown above, when taxed, more agents survive.
+When evolved, more agents survive.
+It makes sense that when we combine both taxation and evolution, many more agents survive.
+A combination of agents passing down their good attributes, as well as supporting the poorer agents ensures that more agents have a chance to survive longer.

 ## Extension

 ### Changing welfare distribution